Car Parking in Japan: A Guide for Overseas Tourists

 Public Car Parks

-Before Covid, you would get a parking ticket when you entered the shopping centre and have it validated in the store when you purchased something; you would feed the ticket to the machine at the gate.
-If your parking ticket was not validated, you would have to pay.
+Unless they are in the city centres, all shopping centres in Japan have parking lots.
+You get a parking ticket when you enter the shopping centre, and get your ticket validated in the store when you purchase something.
+You then feed the ticket into the machine at the gate.
+If your parking ticket has not been validated, you have to pay at the gate.

 Public Car Park in Japan